aradenbaugh/radia/README.md

 The RADIA code is written and compiled in python.
 In order to run the commands, you'll need python (version 2.7).

-2) samtools (version 0.1.18)<br>
+2) samtools (tested on version 0.1.18 and 0.1.19)<br>
-RADIA uses samtools (version 0.1.18 or higher) to examine pileups of reads across each sample in parallel.
+RADIA uses samtools to examine pileups of reads across each sample in parallel.
 You must install samtools prior to running RADIA.

 3) pysam API (version 0.8.1 and higher)<br>
 RADIA uses the pysam API during the filtering process.